sthenic/vparse/README.md

 ![tests](https://github.com/sthenic/vparse/workflows/tests/badge.svg)

 # vparse
-This tool is a Verilog IEEE 1364-2005 lexer and parser written in [Nim](https://nim-lang.org).
+This tool is a Verilog IEEE 1364-2005 parser library written in [Nim](https://nim-lang.org).
 The output is an abstract syntax tree (AST) intended to be used by other tools to process source files written in Verilog.
+For example, [`vls`](https://github.com/sthenic/vls) is a language server implementation that relies on this library to analyze the source code.

+It's also possible to extract the tokenized source code directly from the lexer or from the preprocessor.

 ## Documentation
 Coming soon.